Skip to content

 This is nothing new.
 The poor have always been getting f**ked over

-People talk incessantly about the the glory days of the US in the 1950s when we had a thriving economy, significant manufacturing and a substantial middle class.
+People wax poetic about the glory days of the US in the 1950s when we had a booming economy, significant manufacturing and a thriving middle class.

 Based on my personal experiences and my study of history, I’m not buying it.